 Wyoming Springs Segment 1 – FM 3406/Old Settler’s Blvd to Brightwater Blvd/Creekbend Blvd

 The first public meeting was held from 5-8 p.m. on Sept.
-1 at the Fern Bluff MUD Community Center.
-A second public meeting will be held on Tuesday, June 22, 2021 from 5-7 p.m. at the Fern Bluff MUD Community Center.
-You can also give your input on the updated plans online at publicinput.com/wyomingsprings2 through July 13.
+1, 2020 at the Fern Bluff MUD Community Center.
+A second public meeting was held on Tuesday, June 22, 2021 from 5-7 p.m. at the Fern Bluff MUD Community Center.
+A survey was also available online at publicinput.com/wyomingsprings2.

 We thought it would be helpful to answer some of the most common questions/comments here on the project page.
 You can also review the full set of questions and comments received, as well as the project team’s responses.

 Why move forward with this project?
 Is it really needed given the Creek Bend extension that was completed in 2017?

 The Wyoming Springs Extension provides a needed, additional north-south crossing of Brushy Creek.
 A limited number of crossings results in additional traffic on FM 3406, Sam Bass Road and RM 620 as motorists travel those roads to access I-35 to get north and south.
 While the Creek Bend extension has certainly helped, additional crossings are needed to accommodate current and future traffic flows.

 The most recent traffic counts on Wyoming Spring at Brightwater Blvd are 2,277 vehicles per hour at peak travel times, and we anticipate that to double by 2040.
 Our traffic models estimate the average daily traffic count along the new roadway to be 7,600 in the year 2023 when we anticipate opening the road and then nearly doubling to 15,000 by the year 2040.
 Those projections clearly show the need to add capacity to our roadway network at that location.